Sadus: Reunion (2017–present)

 On August 20, 2017, Darren Travis confirmed via Facebook that Sadus would be releasing new material.
 In October of that year, Travis posted two videos from the studio teasing new music from the band.
-At first, it was unclear whether bassist Steve Di Giorgio and drummer Jon Allen were part of the reunion, but in November 2017, Travis told Blabbermouth.net: "I have been working on new material for quite sometime with drummer Jon Allen in his personal studio in Texas.
+Former bassist Steve Di Giorgio was not part of the reunion.
+In November 2017, Travis told Blabbermouth.net: "I have been working on new material for quite sometime with drummer Jon Allen in his personal studio in Texas.
 I am going to record again in Trident Studios in the next few weeks for two/three new tracks.
 Guitars and voice.
 Teasers will be posted on Facebook via YouTube links.
 Then full songs soon."

 On November 18, 2022, Sadus announced that they had signed a deal with Nuclear Blast Records for the 2023 release of their new album, and on the same day, they released their first song in 16 years called "It's the Sickness".
+The band's sixth studio album, and their first in 17 years, The Shadow Inside was released on November 17, 2023.

+On December 4, 2024, Allen was fired from the band following allegations and leaked video footage of abuse toward Allen's significant other, who was hooked up to a dialysis machine.
+The video also appeared to show his significant other's son unsuccessfully attempting to intervene.
+Travis released a statement saying, "Upon recent allegations of misconduct..
+Sadus will be parting ways with Jon Allen..
+I do not condone any type of malicious behavior towards any person."
+Allen's firing leaves Travis as the only remaining original member left in Sadus.
+The allegations also resulted in the band getting dropped from both Nuclear Blast and a then-ongoing European tour with Obituary.

+Musical style and legacy

+Sadus' style has been described as "uncompromising," and is rooted in thrash metal and technical death metal.
+According to Aaron Maltz of Invisible Oranges: "Complex metal riffing is not revelatory, but Sadus knew how to write a finalized, technical piece of metal.
+They had an uncanny sense of when riffs should change and when songs should deviate, and [brought] those elements to a creative peak in 1992."